tverona1/QuestAppLauncher_Assets/README.md

 ---
 ## Example config.json

-Be sure to add teh new repo AFTER tverona1 repo
+Be sure to add the new repo AFTER tverona1 repo in `downloadRepos` section.

 ```
 {
   "gridSize": {